cloudogu/gitops-talks/docs/slides/07-outro.md

   * faster deployment
   * force sync desired state ↔️ actual state
 * But: security advantages only when finished migration
-* A lot of potential ahead!
+* A new age of automation?
+Not yet, but lots of innovation ahead!